DaveyEke/CoffeeMastersSwiftUIApp/README.md

 # SwiftUI Course Project

 A SwiftUI app built while taking the [Introduction to iOS App Development and Swift](https://frontendmasters.com/courses/swift-ios/) course taught by Maximiliano Firtman on Frontend Masters.
-After completing the core exercises, I added a few enhancements:
+After [...]
 - A Likes feature to favorite items
 - A Filters section to quickly narrow results
 - An Alert to confirm or inform about important actions